29satnam/29satnam.github.io/_posts/2020-01-30-KEV-iOS-release.md

 ## Credits

 - Development credits for KEV iOS app obviously goes to me.
-- Design and user interface for the same by my friend <a href="https://www.instagram.com/Zac.wolff/">Zachary</a>.
+- Idea, design and user interface for the same by my friend <a href="https://www.instagram.com/Zac.wolff/">Zachary</a>.